opendatanz/nzgoal-se/pages/review-and-release-process.md

 **Libraries**: the source code to be released is a library of code and the agency knows that there are proprietary software suppliers who wish to use the agency's particular library within, or to link the library to, their own proprietary source code without having to release (or it being argued that they have to release) their proprietary code if they distribute their software.
 The GNU Lesser General Public Licence (LGPL) will allow this kind use without exposing the proprietary software suppliers to risk but the GPL itself would not allow it in some cases and might not in others.
 The LGPL requires software licensed under it to be modifiable by end users through source code availability but does not require proprietary code that is linked to the LGPL-licensed library to be made available under the GPL.

 **Server side use of licensed software**: the sharealike obligation in the GPL (i.e., the obligation to license one's adaptations under the GPL) is triggered upon distribution of an adaptation.
 Where software is installed on a server to provide a service to end users (e.g., in an application service provider or cloud services context), the sharealike obligation is not triggered.
 To some people this seemed like a loophole.
 The GNU Affero General Public Licence was designed to close that loophole.
-It is based on the GPL but "has one added requirement: if you run a modified program on a server and let other users communicate with it there, your server must also allow them to download the source code corresponding to the modified version running there".
-There may be cases in which an agency is FOSS-licensing software that is used on servers where the agency would like to achieve this result or where communities of interest ask the agency to achieve this result.
+It is based on the GPL but "has one added requirement: if you run a modified program on a server and let other users communicate with it there, your server must also allow them to download the source code corresponding to the modified version running there".[^19] There may be cases in which an agency is FOSS-licensing software that is used on servers where the agency would like to achieve this result or where communities of interest ask the agency to achieve this result.
 If so, the agency may wish to select the GNU Affero General Public Licence instead of the GPL.

 The selection of licences for unusual use cases like these can be difficult and in some cases using one of the NZGOAL-SE default licences (the GPL or MIT licence) may suffice.
 If in doubt, seek technical or legal advice in the context of your particular use case.

+[^19]: See "Why the Affero GPL" at http://www.gnu.org/licenses/why-affero-gpl.html

 #### Licensing of accompanying documentation